merely-useful/py-rse/index.md

 -   Describe the four levels of configuration typically used by robust software.
 -   Create a configuration file using \gref{YAML}{yaml}.

+## Testing Software

+-   Explain three different goals for testing software.
+-   Add \gref{assertions}{assertion} to a program to check that it is operating correctly.
+-   Write and run unit tests using `pytest`.
+-   Determine the \gref{coverage}{code_coverage} of those tests and identify untested portions of code.
+-   Explain \gref{continuous integration}{continuous_integration} and implement it using [Travis CI][travis-ci].
+-   Describe and contrast \gref{test-driven development}{tdd} and checking-driven development.

 ## Handling Errors